Sister Seton Cunneen, S.N.D. Summer Service Fellowship/Internship

 The placement site is expected to provide the Cunneen Fellow with an orientation to its organization, on-going direction, supervision and opportunities for feedback.
 The Site Supervisor, the Cunneen Fellow and the Director of Campus Ministry participate in a site visit and an evaluation process that includes details of the Fellows participation and the program process.
 The Cunneen Fellow, the Site Supervisor and the Director of Campus Ministry at Trinity Washington University sign a service learning agreement that outlines expectations of the Cunneen Fellowship.

 At the conclusion of the 10-week fellowship, each participant is required to submit a case study that addresses a particular occurrence or facet of her experience and explores the topic in detail.
-In the fall semester following the experience, Fellows are expected to give a presentation to the Trinity community about their fellowship work.
+In the fall or spring semester following the experience, Fellows are expected to give a presentation to the Trinity community about their fellowship work.
 Past venues for these presentations have included a celebration of the Sisters of Notre Dame de Namur, service fair or the Sower’s Seed event.
 In each case, the presentation gives the student an opportunity to share her knowledge and reflections, as well as promoting the fellowship to the larger campus community.